AndreCiambo/AndreCiambo/README.md

 ## 🌱 Ongoing Learning Endeavors

 I am diligently reinforcing my Data Visualization Skills by preparing for the Microsoft PL-130 Power BI certification while aiming to improve my SQL and Python competencies, which are my primary objectives for the upcoming months.
-I firmly believe in the " Never stop learning and practicing" philosophy as I advance my analytical toolkit."
+I firmly believe in the " Never stop learning and practicing" philosophy as I advance my analytical toolkit.

 ## 💞️ Collaborative Ventures